Find out what an HMRC officer will do when they visit your business and what records they’ll ask to see.

 - the date and time of the visit

 - who the officer will want to speak to

-- the information the visiting officer will want you to give them
+- the information the officer will want you to give them

-- the records and documents the visiting officer will want to see
+- the records and documents the officer will want to see

-Usually it’ll let you know in advance the names and contact numbers of the visiting officer.
+HMRC will usually let you know in advance the names and contact numbers of the officer.

 Exceptionally, HMRC may visit a business without making an appointment.
-If it does, the visitor will:
+If they do, the officer will:

 - identify themselves

 - give a reason for the unannounced visit

 Who the officer will want to talk to during the visit

-When the visiting officer arrives at your business premises they’ll need to talk to the owner of the business.
+When the officer arrives at your business premises they’ll need to talk to the owner of the business.

 After that, as the owner of the business you don’t need to be there so long as a responsible person is present who can:

 - answer the officer’s questions

-- give the visiting officer any documents or information they need
+- give the officer any documents or information they need

-Your nominated officer - and the person in the business who’s responsible for complying with Money Laundering Regulations if that’s someone else - should always be there during the visit.
+Your manager (or the person in the business who’s responsible for complying with the regulations if that’s someone else) should always be there during the visit.

 They’ll need to speak to you as the business owner, your senior managers and sometimes other members of staff to make sure you all understand the policies and procedures and have applied them in your business.